 "What?"
 Harry snapped.
 "No. Absolutely bloody not – I can't – Merlin, I can't bloody sing, Ron!
 I don't know how!"

-Hermione leveled her gaze on him, her face pinched.
+Hermione levelled her gaze on him, her face pinched.

 "Do you love him, Harry?
 Really…truly love him?"

-"Then scrounge up the last bit of your bloody Gryffindor pride sing him a fucking song."
+"Then scrounge up the last bit of your bloody Gryffindor courage and sing him a fucking song."

 …but Harry seriously doubted he'd be able to learn any of those by the time 7:00 rolled around.
 He also felt extremely uncomfortable singing any Wizarding music – he wasn't really sure why.